New York State Policy Priorities

 - Provide guidance to schools on CEP implementation and its potential impact on state aid and state foundation funding.

 - Hold CEP schools harmless from changes to state aid formula as a result of operating a universal school meal program.

 - Incentivize all CEP schools to offer an after-the-bell breakfast program with all-student access.

 - Ensure NY State Education Department (NYSED) monitors implementation and continues to make improvements to data matching algorithms within the state level Direct Certification Matching Process.

 - Improve and expand state-level outreach and education efforts:

-- Increase outreach, education, application and claiming assistance to providers with low participation.
+- Increase outreach, education, application and claiming assistance to providers throughout the application process and beyond.

 - Strengthen linkages between Office for Children and Family Services (OCFS) and DOH/CACFP databases to conduct “in-reach” with OCFS providers who are not participating in CACFP.

 - Create linkages with NYSED and DOH/CACFP databases to conduct “in-reach” with summer meals sponsors and districts that provide afterschool snacks through NSLP.

 - Provide supplementary guidance on School Age Child Care (SACC) registration requirements to better prepare afterschool programs seeking to apply for CACFP.